echo-dphan/lamp/README.md

 ## <a id="lamp">Installation and configuration (Fedora)</a>
 ## <a id="apache">Apache</a>
-Here i'll be walking through the installation and configuration of an apache server on my local machine and setting up my dev environment.
+Here i'll be walking through the installation and configuration of an apache server for my local dev environment.

 If apache is not already installed, you can install it using:
 ```